Chordal Sparsity for SDP-based Neural Network Verification: Numerical Experiments

 \section{Numerical Experiments}

-We now evaluate the effectiveness of our approach, where we aim to answer the following: (\textbf{Q1}) What is the scalability of our methods vs DeepSDP? (\textbf{Q2}) What is the impact of \(\beta\) on verification accuracy?
-We refer to~\cite{fazlyab2020safety} for other experiments on the accuracy of DeepSDP, and recall that given a fixed \(\beta\), the formulations of DeepSDP, Chordal-DeepSDP, and Chordal-DeepSDP-2 are equivalent.
+We now evaluate the effectiveness of our approach.
+Primarily, we ask (\textbf{Q1}): what is the scalability of Chordal-DeepSDP and Chordal-DeepSDP-2 against DeepSDP?
+Secondarily, we investigate (\textbf{Q2}): what is the impact of different QCs on verification accuracy?
+For accuracy of (Chordal)-DeepSDP against other methods, see~\cite{fazlyab2020safety}.

-\paragraph{QC Configuration} For ReLU functions, we use the sector-bounded QC proposed in \cite[Lemma 4]{fazlyab2020safety} and for general sector-bounded activations we use that of \cite[Lemma 2]{fazlyab2020safety}.
-Both of these have the same sparsity as \(Q_{\mrm{sec}}\) described in \eqref{eq:T-sector}.
-We use \(Q_{\mrm{adj}}\) to encode interval propagation information that we obtain from the LiRPA library~\cite{xu2020automatic}, similar to the \emph{bounded nonlinearities} presented in~\cite[Section 3.C.4]{fazlyab2020safety}.
-All of these activation QCs induce a \(Z(\gamma)\) with sparsity \(\mcal{E}_\beta\).

-\paragraph{Dataset} As our primary focus is on improving the scalability of DeepSDP under parametrized sparsity, we use two randomly generated datasets in our experiments: one batch for \emph{scalability} experiments, and another batch for \emph{reachability} experiments.
-We generate a collection of networks of widths \(= 10, 20\) and depths (\(K-1\)) \(= 5, 10, \ldots, 50\) with Gaussian random weights with \(\sigma \coloneqq 2 / \sqrt{w \log w}\) for scalability experiments and \(\sigma \coloneqq 1 / \sqrt{2}\) for reachability experiments.
-We consider only ReLU activations.
-For ease of plotting, each of these networks have input and output dimensions \(n_1 \coloneqq m \coloneqq 2\).